mrtz-j/nix-workshop/main.typ

   A _derivation_

   #grid(columns: 2, gutter: 3cm)[
-    - is plan / blueprint
+    - is a plan / blueprint
     - it's used for producing
       - `lib`: library outputs
       - `bin`: binary outputs